oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 |5||1|1|
 |6||1||

-In order to fetch all scopes by account findRelatedScopes should be called.
+In order to fetch all scopes that match account with id equal to 1, you can use findRelatedScopes and pass *web_content* and 'account'=>1 in the parameters.
-At this moment we don't know what other fields\provider are participating in scope type.
 ```
 $context = ['account' => 1];
 $scopeManager->findRelatedScopes('web_content', $context)
 ```
-In this case query will looks like:
+We may or may not know what are other scope criteria are available with this scope type, but the Scope Manager fills in the blanks and adds *criteria IS NOT NULL* condition for any scope criteria we do not have in context.
+For our example, the Scope Manager's query looks like:
 ```
 WHERE account_id = 1 AND website_id IS NOT NULL AND accountGroup_id IS NULL;
 ```
+where:

-* **account_id** - given from Context
+* **account_id** - is given in the context parameter,
-* **website_id** - not given but required field for our scope type
+* **website_id** - is not given, but is required based on the scope type, and
-* **accountGroup_id** - doesn't participate in our scope type
+* **accountGroup_id** - should be missing (NULL) in the scope, as it does not participate in the scope type.

-In this case result will be:
+The resulting scopes delivered by Scope Manager are:

 |id|account_id|accountGroup|website_id|
 |---|---|---|---|
 |1|1||1|
 |3|1||2|

-Example with criteria
+Example: Using criteria
 ---------------------
 Goal: find entity(Slug) related to most prioritized scope Example data: `Slug` has `ManyToMany` relation with `Scope`